 After the fire: relocation to King Street West

 Incidentally, the neighbourhood was also home to the Toronto Lithographing Co., another significant postcard manufacturer, which had established itself at 459-467 King Street West well before the 1904 fire.
 Note that Toronto street numbering was revised after this period and that the addresses on King Street do not correspond to those in use today.
-For its part, 82-94 Spadina is now known as 80 Spadina — while this blog post does associate the building’s early history with W.J.
-Gage & Co., it also states that the current structure (which looks much larger than the one in the illustration) was built in 1928.
+For its part, 82-94 Spadina is now known as 80 Spadina — a 1912 structure which was the W.J.
+Gage & Co. premises.
+The current structure (which looks much larger than the one in the illustration) was built in 1928.

 Geographical distribution of the postcards’ subjects

 In 2001, the late archivist of the Toronto Postcard Club had catalogued 6,488 of the Warwick Bros. & Rutter postcards known at the time, as follows:

 B. C. – 301; Alberta – 223; Saskatchewan – 200; Manitoba – 273